rcbr230/EnhancedHomesWebsite/README.txt

 Home Page:
 - Allow a user to scroll through and see everything important
-- Provides info on: Homes for sale, Portfolio, About Us, Contact Us
+- Provides info on: Homes for sale, Portfolio basics, About Us, Contact Us

 Homes for sale:
-- Display first 9 homes that are avalible for purchase
+- Display first ~8 homes that are avalible for purchase, then 9th option is to see more

-CONTACT US:
+Portfolio:
+- Similar to homes for sale, but with sold homes instead.

+About Us:
+- General info about the company

+Contact Us:
-- Use API to contact => EmailJS
+- Have to use backend

 Admin:
 - Can add and remove homes, or change them to be sold/listed/new
+- REQUIRES a back-end